Maamul

 Middle Eastern Maamoul Mad Pastry

-Sure, the traditional filling is date paste but you can choose from a variety of fillings.
-The idea of the filling is that it be soft so that it can be molded along with the soft dough and cook at the same temperature.
+Sure, the most common filling in the authentic recipe is date paste, but you can choose another type of filling .
+The idea of the filling is that it has to be soft so that it can be molded along with the soft dough and cooked at the same temperature.

-You can make walnut maamul cookies by making a walnut mix that can be similar to a paste.
-The same goes for maamoul pistachio cookies.
-You can get even more creative and try your favorite dried fruits like figs or apricots, as long you turn them into paste form.
-Of late, people have been creating maamoul cookies filled with nutella or cookies’n’cream paste!
-The options are endless!
+You can make a nut filling of these Middle Eastern cookies by making a walnut mix that can be similar to a paste.
+The same goes for maamoul cookies with a pistachio filling.
+You can even try your favorite dried fruits like figs or apricots, nutella or cookies’n’cream,.. as long you turn them into paste form.
+The options are endless.

 Healthy Maamoul Recipe